kyrus/jar-enumerator/Readme.md

 # JAR Enumerator
-Extracts the methods of classes in a JAR file.
+Command line utility that extracts the methods of classes in a JAR file.
 Filtering by a variety of class types and modifiers is supported.
+Useful if you ever need to know what is in a JAR - especially when you want to explore a public API and don't have the Javadocs.

 # Building